NAAQA: A Neural Architecture for Acoustic Question Answering: Results and Discussion

 \subsubsection{NAAQA with a MALiMo module on \DAQAp}

 In Section \ref{exp:adding_malimo_module}, we found that adding a MALiMo controller to our NAAQA models did not improve the accuracy on CLEAR2.
-Results in Table \ref{tab:q_type:daqa} show that the \mbox{MALiMo} controller have a significant impact on performance when the model is evaluated on \DAQAp dataset.
+On the other hand, the \mbox{MALiMo} controller has a significant positive impact when the model is evaluated on \DAQAp dataset (Table \ref{tab:q_type:daqa}).
 We see an increase of almost 4\% when using \NAAQAParallelOptimized + \MALiMo compared to \NAAQAParallelOptimized alone.
 These results are consistent with \citeauthor{Fayek2019} findings and with the hypothesis that MALiMo increases performance when working with complex sounds.